reshmabidikar/slate/source/includes/_account.md

 ### Retrieve an Account by its ID

-Retrieves the details information for the `Account` using its `accountId`.
+Retrieves the full resource object for an `Account` using its `accountId`.

 **HTTP Request**